The Allure of Bad Boys

 I did leave the cave man, regained my independence and self esteem, and found another man.
 To my surprise, this man is attentive, loving, tells me I’m beautiful (in sweats), and spontaneous.
 He picks flowers, decorates my car, cooks. . .
 I could keep going on, but I’ll say I feel like a queen!

 To all the good guys: plenty of women want you, and more so as they grow and gain understanding.
 Hang in there.

-Posted on January 11, 2012, in feminism, gender, men, psychology, relationships, sex, sexism, women and tagged domestic violence, feminism, gender, men, psychology, relationships, sex, sexism, women.
+Posted on January 11, 2012, in feminism, gender, men, psychology, relationships, sex and sexuality, sexism, women and tagged domestic violence, feminism, gender, men, psychology, relationships, sex and sexuality, sexism, women.
 Bookmark the permalink.
-17 Comments.
+26 Comments.